+Not convector radiators though.
 Whilst it’s true that they do use the above power inputs to generate heat, they work in a slightly different way to your everyday radiator.
 Furthermore, there is a wide range of different types, each utilising different aesthetic aspects to deliver heat in a way that suits different households or properties.

 With both internal and external variations, as well as a wide range of different materials being used in their building, it can all get a little complicated.
 That’s why we’ve broken down the two main types of convector radiators for you.

 Whether you own stainless steel or aluminium radiators that uses convection to generate heat, this short guide to the Type 22 and the Type 21 will no doubt clear things up a little.